European Accessibility Act (EAA) Compliance Guide What it means for websites, apps, and digital products

 • Transport ticketing systems, passenger check-in services, and travel information terminals

-• Consumer electronic equipment including computers, smartphones, tablets, and audiovisual media equipment
+• Consumer electronics, computers, smartphones, tablets, and audiovisual media equipment

-• E-books, dedicated e-reader devices, and related software applications
+• E-books, e-reader devices, and related software applications

 • 28 June 2022: Transposition into national law completed across EU Member States.

 • 28 June 2025: Full enforcement begins.
-Non-compliant products and services subject to penalties and market restrictions.
+Non-compliant products and services may face penalties, corrective orders, and market restrictions.

 For most digital products and services, achieving WCAG 2.1 Level AA conformance satisfies the majority of EN 301 549 requirements.
-However, comprehensive EAA compliance may require additional considerations for documentation accessibility, alternative communication channels, and assistive technology compatibility.
-Organizations should conduct thorough accessibility audits against the full EN 301 549 standard to identify any gaps beyond WCAG conformance.
+However, a complete EAA compliance program may also require accessible documentation, alternative communication channels, and strong assistive-technology compatibility.

-• Apply EN 301 549 technical specifications for all digital products and services.
+• Apply EN 301 549 technical specifications to all digital products and services.

 • Ensure WCAG 2.1 Level AA conformance for websites and mobile applications.